jhegemann/Muonbase/README.md

 It can be build with `gcc` and `c++-20` standard.
 The `g++` version that is currently in use for development is `g++ 9.3.0`.
 The reason for not making it highly portable in the first place was to save development time.
 In addition, it is assumed to run on *servers* that in most cases run a common linux distribution anyway.
-It is mandatory that epoll system calls are supported, but that is the normal case.
+It is mandatory that epoll system calls are supported, but that is the typical case.

 Muonbase is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 Don't use Muonbase as a single source of truth.

 # SSL
-Muonbase supports only plain http transport and does not implement ssl.
-In order to set up secure endpoints it is recommended to bind the server locally and let e.g. haproxy (or another suitable proxy server) do the ssl termination.
+Muonbase supports only plain HTTP transport and does not implement SSL.
+In order to set up secure endpoints it is recommended to bind the server locally and let e.g. `haproxy` (or another suitable proxy server) do the ssl termination.
 This is easy, secure, and performant.

 # Build